biopython/biopython/Doc/chapter_blast.rst

 ~~~~~~~~~~~~

 Running BLAST locally (as opposed to over the internet, see
-Section :ref:`sec:running-www-blast`) has at least major two
+Section [sec:running-www-blast]) has at least major two advantages:
-advantages:

 -  Local BLAST may be faster than BLAST over the internet;